TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 7/Acts 7.51.md

 ---

-Ye stiffnecked and uncircumcised in heart and ears, ye do always resist the Holy Spirit: as your fathers did, so do ye.
+"You stiff-necked and uncircumcised in heart and ears, you always resist the Holy Spirit!
+As your fathers did, so you do.